starfederation/datastar-restructure-interim/design/SDK.md

       3. `Content-Type = text/event-stream`
    3. Then the created response ***should*** `flush` immediately to avoid timeouts while 0-♾️ events are created
    4. `ServerSentEventGenerator` ***should*** include an incrementing number to be used as an id for events when one is not provided
-   5. Multiple calls using `ServerSentEventGenerator` should be single threaded to guaruantee order.
+   5. Multiple calls using `ServerSentEventGenerator` should be single threaded to guarantee order.
 The Go implementation use a mutex to facilitate this behavior but might not be need in a some environments

 ### `ServerSentEventGenerator.send(eventType: EventType, dataLines: string[], options?: {id?:string, rery?:durationInMilliseconds})`